bzvnr/4chan-Link-Updater/README.md

 # 4chan-Link-Updater

-Replace dead 4chan archive links with live ones.
-Contains regular expressions for search and replace links to 4chan archive sites and boards.
-Link to npm package [here](https://www.npmjs.com/package/4chan-link-updater).
+This project contains functions to replace dead 4chan and 4chan archive links with live ones.
+It also contains regular expressions to search and replace 4chan and 4chan archive sites and boards.
+Link to the project's npm package can be found [here](https://www.npmjs.com/package/4chan-link-updater).

-See [here](https://github.com/4chenz/archives.json) for live 4chan archives in a JSON file.

 To see the links that currently cannot be parsed, see in [testData.json](https://github.com/bzvnr/4chan-Link-Updater/blob/master/lib/testData.json) replace4chanLinks.specialUseCases.nonFunctional.

-tl;dr: it has trouble parsing 4chan links that only have a single digit in their thread / post number.
+tl;dr: the updateDeadLink(deadLink) function has trouble parsing 4chan links that only have a single digit in their thread / post number.
 If a link is in the format `/{threadNumber}/{words}(optional: postNumber)`, it incorrectly registers any number in {words} part as the postNumber.
 Additionally, 4chan links ending in the format `/{threadNumber},{postNumber}` don't work.

 ## How To Use